axismaps/axis-jekyll/_posts/2010-09-30-typographic-map-posters.markdown

   date: '2010-10-04 10:24:48 +0100'
   date_gmt: '2010-10-04 15:24:48 +0100'
   content: |-
     Hey Andy -  So, I dug around in the archives and found an old version of the map with the train lines.
-As you can see, things were looking <a href="http://www.axismaps.com/blog/wp-content/uploads/2010/10/cta_notsogood.jpg" rel="nofollow">not so good</a> in the loop where there's a lot of street/train overlap.
-However, things were <a href="http://www.axismaps.com/blog/wp-content/uploads/2010/10/cta_notsobad.jpg" rel="nofollow">not so bad</a> in other parts of the city.
+As you can see, things were looking <a href="{{ site.baseurl }}/media/posts/2010/10/cta_notsogood.jpg" rel="nofollow">not so good</a> in the loop where there's a lot of street/train overlap.
+However, things were <a href="{{ site.baseurl }}/media/posts/2010/10/cta_notsobad.jpg" rel="nofollow">not so bad</a> in other parts of the city.

     Besides going with a larger scale map, the two solutions that initially came to mind when thinking about the conflict between streets and train lines were 1) displacing street and/or train routes off of their true locations to make room for both, or 2) somehow integrating the "CTA" text into the lines of repeating street names.
 I felt uneasy about the former and to be honest never gave the latter a whole lot of thought.
 But maybe something like this would be worth considering in a future version.
 - id: 17162